tplobo/restore-spaces/README.md

       }
      ...
    ```

    The current studied solution is to forcefully deactivate the
    dashboard, but it does not always work:

    ```
    defaults write com.apple.dashboard mcx-disabled -boolean YES killall Dock
    ```

+2. There are no official APIs for putting two windows in split-view fullscreen
+   mode, so the current approach is to place all windows that had a fullscreen
+   state (split-view or not) into single fullscreen.
+Split-view has to be set
+   manually by the user with the mouse after calling `applyEnvironmentState`.